-Born in South Korea, Yonghoon Lee has established himself internationally as one of the leading dramatic tenors of his generation and has been acclaimed at many of the most prestigious theaters in the world, including the Royal Opera House Covent Garden, Metropolitan Opera, Deutsche Oper Berlin, Wiener Staatsoper, Teatro dell’ Opera di Roma, Dutch National Opera, Bayerische Staatsoper, Teatro alla Scala in Milano, Semperoper Dresden, San Francisco Opera, Opera Australia and more.
+South Korean born Yonghoon Lee has established himself as one of the world’s most outstanding lirico spinto tenors.
+Internationally acclaimed for his artistry and ingenuity, Lee has performed at the world’s most prestigious theaters, including the Royal Opera House, the Metropolitan Opera, Deutsche Oper Berlin, Wiener Staatsoper, Teatro dell’ Opera di Roma, Dutch National Opera, Bayerische Staatsoper, Teatro alla Scala, Semperoper Dresden, Lyric Opera of Chicago, San Francisco Opera, Opera Australia, Arena di Verona and more.

 Lee made his debuts at the Deutsche Oper Berlin, Wiener Staatsoper, Teatro dell’Opera di Roma, Greek National Opera, and Opera Australia as Cavaradossi in Tosca.
-He sang his first Don José in Carmen for his debut at the Dutch National Opera, a role which has also taken him to theaters around the world, including the Metropolitan Opera, Opera de Lyon, Semperoper Dresden, Staatsoper unter der Linden, Lyric Opera of Chicago, and Sydney Opera House.
-Lee added Calaf in Turandot to his repertoire in Bologna, and has frequently been heard in this role internationally.
-Manrico entered his repertoire in Vienna, and Lee has since appeared in Il Trovatore at the Bayerische Staatsoper, Lyric Opera of Chicago, and Metropolitan Opera in a performance broadcast to cinemas all over the world.
-He sang his first Andrea Chenier at Opernhaus Zürich.
-Lee has also appeared in less frequently performed works such as Hagenbach in Catalani’s La Wally for his debut in Geneva, and as Arrigo in Verdi’s La Battaglia di Legnano in both Rome and Hamburg.
+He sang his first Don José in Carmen for his debut at the Dutch National Opera, a role which brought Lee to theaters around the globe, including the Metropolitan Opera, Opéra national de Lyon, Semperoper Dresden, Staatsoper unter der Linden, Lyric Opera of Chicago, and Sydney Opera House.
+Lee first debuted the role of Calaf in Turandot in Bologna, and has since been recognized internationally for his performances in the role across the world’s greatest stages.
+In additional to his performances as Calaf, Lee is recognized for the role of Manrico–first debuted in Vienna-and has since appeared in Il Trovatore at the Bayerische Staatsoper, Lyric Opera of Chicago, Gran Teatre del Liceu, and the Metropolitan Opera in a performance broadcast internationally to cinemas.
+The tenor performed his first Andrea Chénier at Opernhaus Zürich which he reprises in the season of 2024.
+Lee has also appeared in less frequently performed works such as Hagenbach in Catalani’s La Wally for his debut at Grand Théâtre de Genève, and as Arrigo in Verdi’s La Battaglia di Legnano in both Rome and Hamburg.